-Lyvia Yule looked up from the book she was reading about Shifters and their mates.
-It was something she had borrowed from the Kraftman house.
+Lyvia Yule looked up from the book she was reading about shifters and their mates.
+It was something she’d borrowed from the Kraftman house.
 They have so many books about their race.
 Her mind had been blown when she’d joined them at their family dinner last night.

-Sharissa had silenced them by telling them that her mate was doing it for her.
-And they’d be smart to take pointers from him, for their mates may also be Human who will have them pussy whipped so fast their heads will spin.
+Sharissa had silenced them by telling them her mate was doing it for her.
+And they’d be wise to take pointers from him, for their mates may also be human, who will have them pussy whipped so fast their heads will spin.

-She slowly opened the door and looked down to find a small orange and black striped kitten trying it’s hardest to climb up the stairs of her porch.
+Lyvia slowly opened the door and looked down to find a small orange and black striped kitten trying its hardest to climb the stairs of her porch.

 “You poor thing,” Lyvia whispered.
 She walked outside and leaned over to pet the kitten.
 “Where’s your mama?”

-Lyvia looked up when she heard the mama kitty and smiled.
+Lyvia looked up when she heard the mama cat and smiled.
 “Here’s your kitty, pretty mama.”
-The mama cat looked just like her kitten.
-“It’s chilly out here; want to bring your babies inside where it’s warm?”
+The mama looked just like her kitten.
+“It’s chilly out here.
+Want to bring your babies inside where it’s warm?”

-“Don’t worry, I won’t hurt him or her,” she said as she held the kitten up so she could see, then smiled.
+“Don’t worry, I won’t hurt him or her.”
+She held the kitten up so she could see and smiled.
 “Him.”

 “Meow.”
 The mama cat limped as she rubbed up against Lyvia’s leg.

 “Show me where your babies are,” Lyvia whispered as she watched the mama cat.

 Ever since she was a little girl, she has been able to somehow—in a way—communicate with household cats.
 Her mom said it was the feline in her.
 And maybe she was right.
 But either way—the mama cat turned and limped toward a ditch.